4d/docs/website/translated_docs/es/FormEditor/macros.md

 ---

-The 4D Form editor supports macros.
+El editor de formularios 4D soporta macros.
 A macro is a set of instructions to perform an action or a sequence of actions.
 When called upon, the macro will execute its instructions and automatically perform the action(s).

 For example if you have a recurring report with specific formatting (e.g., certain text must appear in red and certain text must appear in green), you can create a macro to automatically set the color.
 You can create macros for the 4D Form editor that can:

-*   Create and execute 4D code
+*   Crear y ejecutar código 4D
 *   Mostrar las cajas de diálogo
 *   Seleccione los objetos de formulario
 *   Add / delete / modify forms, form objects as well as their properties
-*   Modify project files (update, delete)
+*   Modificar los archivos del proyecto (actualizar, eliminar)

 Macros code supports [class functions](Concepts/classes.md) and [form object properties in JSON](FormObjects/properties_Reference.md) to let you define any custom feature in the Form editor.